hoast/hoast/README.md

 # Hoast

 A set of simple and modular packages for build automation.

 Creating a static page generator can be incredibly easy!
-Create a configuration file in the root of your project and run the `hoast` command to start building.
+Create the following configuration file in the root of your project, install the used dependencies and run the `hoast` command to start a build.

 ```JavaScript
 export default {